King's College London Students' Union: Union governance

-4 Academic Board reps - who alongside attending and representing students at Council, also represent students at the College's 4 Academic Boards.
+4 academic board reps - who alongside attending and representing students at council, also represent students at the college's four academic boards.

 2004 governance review

 Background

 In 2004, KCLSU launched an ambitious, wide-ranging and grassroots review of its governance.
-A management consultant (formerly a student union General Manager) and a leading firm of charity lawyers worked together to examine the nature of the legal relationship between the College and the Union, where the responsibility lay, and how best to serve the interests of students.
+A management consultant (formerly a student union general manager) and a leading firm of charity lawyers worked together to examine the nature of the legal relationship between the college and the union, where the responsibility lay, and how best to serve the interests of students.
 The report was published in early 2005 and suggested a set of proposals that would reflect the balance of responsibility and authority within the students' union.

 Trustee board

 The trustee board now has overall responsibility for the legal, strategic and financial health of KCLSU.
+As of 2026, it is composed of six full-time student officers, four student trustees and four lay trustees.

 Union leadership and management

-The overall management and leadership of KCLSU is delegated over to the Chief Executive by the Trustee Board.
-The Chief Executive works alongside the elected sabbatical officers and the union's Senior Leadership Team (SLT) to set, review and meet the strategic objectives of the union.
-Unlike the sabbatical officer role, which is an elected role, the Chief Executive is a permanent staff role and reports to the Union President and Vice-Chair of the Trustee Board.
-At present, the Chief Executive of KCLSU is Denis Shukur, who took up the role in May 2018.
+The overall management and leadership of KCLSU is delegated over to the chief executive by the trustee board.
+The chief executive works alongside the elected sabbatical officers and the union's Senior Leadership Team (SLT) to set, review and meet the strategic objectives of the union.
+Unlike the sabbatical officer role, which is an elected role, the chief executive is a permanent staff role and reports to the union president and vice-chair of the trustee board.
+At present, the chief executive of KCLSU is Denis Shukur, who took up the role in May 2018.